Please screenshot this page and send it to info@mim-essay.com

 close

-Who needs a French student visa?
+Who needs a student visa for France?

 french student visa

-Thus, if you are an EU national, or national from the EEA, Switzerland, Norway, Iceland or Liechtenstein, you do not need a French student visa.
-Instead, all you need to legally be able to study in France is a valid passport or other valid travel ID.
+Thus, if you are an EU national or national from the EEA, Switzerland, Norway, Iceland or Liechtenstein, you do not need a student visa for France.
+Instead, all you need to be able to study in France legally is a valid passport or other valid travel ID.
+Whereas, if you are a national from anywhere else in the world, you will need to obtain a student visa for France to be able to undertake a study program in France.

 There are different types of France visas depending on your stay in France.
-Broadly the France visa is categorized into the following two duration categories-
+Broadly, the France visa is categorized into the following two duration categories-

 1. Stays equal to, or shorter than 90 days